V-Sekai/manuals/decisions/20240502-membrane-framework-identity-post.md

-# Proposed: Process the glTF2 input file and return it as is
+# Draft: Process the glTF2 input file and return it as is

 ## The Context